stevendelro/2018-portfolio/README.md

 #### Agenda for 11/1/2018

 1. Integrate SendGrid to get the Contact Form working properly.
-2. Complete blog post write ups for each project.
-3. Replace React with Preact.
+2. Replace React with Preact.
-4. Code-split all the things.
+3. Code-split all the things.
+4. Get all images and projects hosted on Digital Ocean.
-5. Get site back online on DigitalOcean.
+5. Get site back online on Digital Ocean.

-Stretch Goal:
-Get all images and project apps on DigitalOcean as well.

 #### Agenda for 11/2/2018

-      To be determined..
+1. Complete the project blog posts.
+2. Revive an old blog to host the blog posts.
+3. Begin data structures and algorithms toots.
+4. Begin the job search.